afynu27/Stroke-Prediction/README.md

 # Stroke-Prediction
-Final project: Used Kaggle's stroke dataset for EDA, preprocessing, and model selection.
-Built a Gradient Boosting Classifier model and deployed with Streamlit.
+This is the final project that my team and I have completed.
+We decided to use the stroke dataset from Kaggle (https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data).
+Our project involved conducting an Exploratory Data Analysis, preprocessing the data, and selecting suitable models.
+As a result, we built a Gradient Boosting Classifier model and utilized Streamlit for deployment.